 - Treatments for sexual intercourse problems: Medication can also help to improve the fertility in conditions like erectile dysfunction or premature ejaculation.

-- Hormone treatments and medications: The doctor can recommend a hormone replacement in some cases where the infertility is caused by the high or low levels of hormones or problems with the way the body will use hormones.
+- Hormone treatments and medications: The doctor can recommend a hormone replacement in some cases where the infertility is due to hormonal imbalance.

 - Assisted reproductive technology: ART treatments involve obtaining the sperm via the normal ejaculation, surgical extraction or via the donor individuals which depends on the specific situation.
 The sperm is then inserted into the female genital tract.